 Profit.co’s Performance management

-Standard reviews– also called conversation and feedback reviews– allow HR administrators to customize a collection of open-ended questions.
+Depending on the type of information your HR team wants to collect, you’ll get a review that is conversation and feedback-based, or rating based.
+Conversation and feedback reviews, referred to as standard reviews in the Profit.co software, allow HR administrators to customize a collection of open-ended questions.
 The reviewed employee has ample time and space to answer these questions, and can offer up specific examples or notes on their performance.
 This written component can be incredibly helpful to the employee as they think through the projects they have participated in throughout the review period.